The formula for the success of Countdown to Zero is simple:

 HSSM has made extra strides to promote the adoption of the traditionally “harder-to-adopt” as one of the four legs of Countdown to Zero.
 The “Adoptions” leg of Countdown to Zero also includes HSSM’s Love Train efforts, which take excess adoptable animals from our community to shelters across the country for adoption!
 Click here for more information on HSSM’s Love Train.

-Of all the programs HSSM offers, the “Four Legs” of Countdown to Zero were chosen because of their ability for high-impact on the overall goal of eliminating the euthanasia of healthy and treatable pets by 2015.
+Of all the programs HSSM offers, the “Four Legs” of Countdown to Zero were chosen because of their ability for high-impact on the overall goal of eliminating the euthanasia of healthy and treatable pets in our community.

 |Second Chance WardTag ‘Em!
 South MississippiTrap-Neuter-Return|